Provision: Law 42/1998 of 15 December on periodic usage rights for holiday properties and tax regulations

-Lastly, the Directive concerns other aspects, such as the language in which the contract being signed by the grantee is to be drafted and subjection to specific jurisdictions.
+Lastly, the Directive concerns other aspects, such as the language in which the contract is signed by the grantee is to be drafted and subjection to specific jurisdictions.

-The concept raises two legal matters: one concerning order of terminology and the other legislative policy.
+The concept raises two legal matters: one concerning the order of terminology and the other legislative policy.